minprog/programming-2/40 Workshops/30 Workshop 3/40 Programs.md

 As you can see, when keeping the number of robots fixed, the time it takes to clean a square room is basically proportional to the area of that room.

-#### Problem #5

-iRobot is testing out a new robot design.
-The proposed new robots differ in that they change direction randomly **after every time step**, rather than just when they run into walls.
-You have been asked to design a simulation to determine what effect, if any, this change has on room cleaning times.

-Write a new class RandomWalkRobot that inherits from Robot (like StandardRobot) but implements the new movement strategy.
-RandomWalkRobot should have the same interface as StandardRobot.

-**Test out your new class**.
-Perform a single trial with the new RandomWalkRobot implementation and watch the visualization to make sure it is doing the right thing.
-Once you are satisfied, you can call runSimulation again, passing RandomWalkRobot instead of StandardRobot.

 #### Problem #6